helen751/submission_reminder_app_Helen751/README.md

    <ins>Example output when running create_environment.sh</ins>:

-<pre><code class="bash"> $ ./create_environment.sh Welcome to the Submission Reminder App Setup!
-Please enter your name: helen Creating a virtual environment for you...
-Directory created: submission_reminder_helen Copying required files and folders...
-All scripts made executable.
-Starting the application... </code></pre>
+<pre><code class="bash"> $ bash create_environment.sh Welcome to Helen's Submission Reminder App!

+Please enter your name: name here...

+Creating a virtual environment for you...
+Directory created: submission_reminder_helen

+All files and directories successufully setup.

+Choose what you want to do next </code></pre>

-2. **Based on User Input - Launches** `startup.sh`
+2. **Based on User selection - Launches** `startup.sh`

    - Loads `config.env` to get the current assignment name.
    - Calls `reminder.sh` to check for students who haven’t submitted.